What to collect

 Do try to have access to a good Pick catalogue.
 If you have access to the Internet then you can buy an older version more cheaply and use dealers’ lists to update.
 Also, with a second-hand copy, you might feel freer to add your own footnotes which will increase the value of the catalogue to you.
 If you can afford the most up-to-date versions, fair enough, but still write in it (or on copy paper, inserted by the appropriate page) for knowledge will be one of your greatest assets.
 Keep accurate records of your purchases but away from the notes.

 For more information on World Paper Money Catalog’s (Pick Catalogues) please click on the following link: www.katespapermoney.co.uk/page.asp?ID=12

 Another great reference guide is ‘The Banknote Book’.
 This catalogue is always being updated and revised.
 I like it because it is presents in-depth detailed information, listing all the issue dates of a note and it has excellent quality colour images.
 The valuations of notes are realistic too.

 It is published by Owen W. Linzmayer and is available in print format and PDF files sold by subscription or individually by chapter.

 Click here for more information.

 Good storage is VITAL!
-Otherwise your collection's condition will suffer at a loss to you and also the collectors who follow and bid for your notes at auction, et cetera.
+Otherwise, your collection's condition will suffer a loss to you and also the collectors who follow and bid for your notes at auction, et cetera.